puppetlabs/puppetlabs-docker_platform/README.md

 ~~~
 docker::image { 'ubuntu':
   ensure      => 'present'
   image_tag   => 'precise',
   docker_file => '/tmp/Dockerfile',
 }
 ~~~

 The above code adds an image from the listed Dockerfile.
-Alternatively, you can specify an image from a Docker directory, by using `docker_dir` parameter instead of `docker_file`:
+Alternatively, you can specify an image from a Docker directory, by using `docker_dir` parameter instead of `docker_file`.

 ### Containers